• 289-GET-ZOLD (289-438-9653)

 Posted May 29th, 2026 in General

 There's no single Aurora market.
-Bayview Southeast, where homes regularly clear 5,000 square feet on multi-acre lots, is not the same market as Aurora Heights, where you can still pick up a detached home under $1 million in a quiet area.
+Bayview Southeast, where homes regularly clear 5,000 square feet on multi-acre lots, is not the same market as Aurora Heights, where the post-war detached stock has long been Aurora’s most affordable route to a quiet street.
 Aurora Village, around Yonge and Wellington, has heritage homes within walking distance of the GO Station.
 Rural Aurora, north of St. John's Sideroad, features post-2010 construction on larger lots and direct access to Highway 404.
 Ten different neighbourhoods, all with their own unique appeal.

 Overview shot of Aurora